How Can I Prevent My Baby From Getting Sick?

 Keep pacifiers and toys clean.

 Along with hands, wash anything that might go into your baby’s mouth, such as pacifiers, teething rings, toys and baby spoons.
 Also be vigilant about keeping other things away from your baby that you know are dirty so they don’t end up in her mouth.

 You can’t stay inside forever, but if you have a baby who is less than 2 months old, it’s best to keep your baby away from the outside world where germs are everywhere.
 Many viruses are airborne, so if your baby simply breathes within a few feet of someone who is sick, he can easily get sick.
 During those first few months of life, try to keep your baby home.
 Have your partner run to the grocery store or stay home with the baby so you can leave the house.
 If you have to venture out, try to visit stores or the doctor’s office when they’re not busy and keep your baby close to you.
 Wear your baby in a carrier or keep your baby in his car seat and set it on a baby cart hammock while you shop.
+If your baby can sit up on his own put a shopping cart cover on the seat and handle of the cart.
+This 360-degree germ barrier will keep your baby’s hands clean so he’s not touching a dirty cart and then putting germs into his mouth or eyes that could make him sick.
 And if you know someone is sick, politely ask them to stay away until they’re healthy again.

 It takes time for a baby’s immune system to fully develop.
 So as your baby is growing and her immune system is developing, help protect her by naturally boosting her immune system.
 Here are three easy ways to start.

 A lack of sleep will make your baby more prone to illness.
 How much sleep does your baby need?
 If you have a newborn up to a 4 month old, he needs 16-18 hours of sleep a day.
 Babies between 4-12 months need 12-16 hours of sleep.